phac-nml/irida/doc/developer/tools/pipelines/workflow-description/index.md

 `<output>`
 ----------

-Contained in the `<outputs>` tag.
+Contained in the `<outputs>` element tag.
 Defines a particular output file from a Galaxy workflow.
 In order to save this output file in IRIDA, the name of the dataset file in Galaxy must be defined in the `fileName` attribute of the `<output>` element.
 This can be accomplished by using the **Rename Dataset** action in a Galaxy workflow to give an output dataset file an explicit name.

 ### Attributes